mesfint/sippet-manager/README.md

 ![Basic Mockup](https://github.com/mesfint/snippet-manager/blob/master/Snippet.png)

 ## Basic Features

 1.  ### CRUD Operation

     -Snipets can be added  edited and removed from the app.

-    -User Authentication(Admin/registered user)
+     Snippets can be in the form of
+    -Text
+    -Image upload

 2.  ### Data Persistence

-    Code snippets are stored in the the database the moment they are created and persisted as long as the user needs them.
+    -Code snippets are stored in the the database the moment they are created and persisted as long as the user needs them.

 3.  ### Filter Snippets
-    - Snippets can be searched and filtered based on given search term.
+    - Snippets can be searched and filtered based on a given search term(search by technology eg. php, js...)

+4. User Authentication(Admin/registered user)

+         -Only logged In members can uplaod Snippets -Admins can filterout irrelevant snippets and ban users

 ## Technologies Used